mcclatchy-southeast/sfr-toolkit/index.md

 ## How to use this toolkit
 This site is divided up into two broad sections: **tutorials** and **resources**.

-**Resources** contain the background materials, like readings lists and glossaries, that can help add context to your reporting and understanding of corporate homeownership.
+**Resources** contain background materials, like readings lists and glossaries, that can help add context to your reporting and understanding of corporate homeownership.

 **Tutorials**, organized by **beginner**, **intermediate** and **advanced**, provide technical walkthroughs for different aspects of the project, like how to match the names of the various holding companies to their parent companies.

-**Beginner** tutorials are largely written for Excel and Google Sheets users, while **intermediate** and **advanced** tutorials are written for R users.

 ## What you'll need